Our Services

 How Do I Access This Program?

 Referrals may be made through a number of sources, including directly contacting our office at 403-342-2266.
-A referral can be made on your behalf by others such as medical professionals, mental health or financial workers, or concerned family or friends.
+A referral can be made on your behalf by others such as medical professionals, mental health or financial workers, or concerned family or friends, or by the survivor themselves.

 Pathways 2 Housing